SwathiKeshavamurthy/SoftwareStacks-P4/README.md

 - Thank you to my Code Institute mentor **Jack Wachira** for his positive support, guidance and advice.
 - Thanks to **Kristyna**, Cohort facilitator at Code Institute how she always there to give all the infromation needed and for keeping positive the energy up.
 - Thanks to my **fellow students** for constantly inspiring on slack and being there for each other to help in trouble.

+**Due to time constraints, I was unable to add more features and functionality.
+However, I am happy and satisfied with my project and its current learning outcomes.** *"Putting a lot of time and effort into this project feels GREAT!"*